• Home

 I set off at 6:20 AM from the car parking and started walking by taking a narrow path that goes directly from the Forni hotel through a nice pine forest.
 It was quiet after a long night with rain, the peaks around were covered with the fresh snow from the last night although it was mid-August; there is no real summer in the Alps, so be prepared for it, take a look in my text about clothing for the Alps.

-I knew I had only a few hours of nice weather so although I enjoyed the perfect views, I did not make any breaks and walked steadily towards the summit.
+I knew I had only a few hours of nice weather so although I enjoyed the perfect views, I did not take any breaks and walked steadily towards the summit.
 So I passed the Bivacco at 9 AM, and at 9:50 I reached the summit.
 There was nobody around all the time, so it was a perfect solo tour and I had all the beauty around for me only.

 Konigspitze (Gran Zebru) seen from the summit.